The Lyman-$\alpha$ Forest from LBGs: First 3D Correlation Measurement with DESI and Prospects for Cosmology: Prospects for Cosmology

-We perform these FS forecasts using three different minimum separation thresholds for the fit, ranging from an optimistic case with $r > 10\ \hMpc$ to a conservative case with $r > 50\ \hMpc$.
+For the LBG case, we perform FS forecasts using three different minimum separation thresholds for the fit, ranging from an optimistic case ($r > 10\ \hMpc$) to a conservative case ($r > 50\ \hMpc$), while for quasars we only consider the $r > 30\ \hMpc$ case.
 The results for the intermediate, and most realistic, choice of $r > 30\ \hMpc$ are shown in the final column of \Cref{tab:forecasts}.
-For the optimistic and conservative configurations, we obtain combined auto+cross-correlation constraints of $\sigma^{\textrm{FS}}_{\aAP} = 0.46\%$ and $0.84\%$, respectively.
+For the optimistic and conservative configurations on LBGs, we obtain combined auto+cross-correlation constraints of $\sigma^{\textrm{FS}}_{\aAP} = 0.46\%$ and $0.84\%$, respectively.